ZihanType/rudi/README.md

 - Manual and automatic registration (thanks to [inventory](https://github.com/dtolnay/inventory)).
 - Easy binding of trait implementations and trait objects.
 - Distinguishing different instances with types and names.
-- Generics (but must be monomorphized and manually registered)
+- Generics (but must be monomorphized and manually registered).
+- Conditional registration.

 ## More complex example